Energy landscape interpretation of universal linearly increasing absorption with frequency: Biological materials and energy landscapes

-There is evidence that human tissue cells under the influence of shear may be modeled with soft glassy rheology \cite{zhou2009universal}, \cite{kollmannsberger2009active}, \cite{khodadadi2015protein}.
+There is independent evidence that human tissue cells under the influence of shear may be modeled with soft glassy rheology \cite{zhou2009universal}, \cite{kollmannsberger2009active}, \cite{khodadadi2015protein}.
+This lends support to the just mentioned descriptions of biological materials.
+The response often varies with $\omega^\beta$, where $\beta$ is in the range 0.1 to 0.5 \cite{kollmannsberger2009active}, \cite{parker2019towards}.
+According to results cited in the Appendix, this corresponds to an absorption that varies with $y=\beta+1$ and therefore $y$ in this case will fall in the range 1.1 to 1.5.

 The properties of soft glasses correspond to those of glasses at temperatures between the glass temperature and the melting point, $T_g < T < T_m$.
 The cell's mechanical properties are determined by the crowded interior of the cell.
-This is analogous to what takes place in a colloidal suspension and leads to the complex shear modulus following a weak power law over several frequency decades with a near constant power law exponent, similar to that of (S7).
+This is analogous to what takes place in a colloidal suspension and leads to the complex shear modulus following a weak power law over several frequency decades with a near constant power law exponent, similar to that of Appendix Eq.~\eqref{eq:PowerLawDynamicModulus}.
+Cells are very soft relative to the materials they are made from, similar to how a wool jumper is soft compared to the wool fibers that it comprises.
 Cells are examples of a disordered metastable material which exists in a state far from thermodynamic equilibrium.
 The energy landscape is comprised of the binding energy between neighboring proteins.
-A deformation due to an incoming wave may cause a hop between energy wells where the deformation energy is taken from the wave, i.e.~leading to heating and absorption of wave energy.
+An incoming wave may cause a hop from one of the states mentioned above to the other, where the required energy is taken from the wave, i.e.~leading to heating and absorption of wave energy.

-This is similar to what takes place in a glass even at temperatures below the glass temperature, $T_g$.
-The main characteristic of glass is a non-crystalline, amorphous structure.
-A glass can be considered to be frozen in an energy basin with many local minima.
-The height of the barriers between them, and the energy difference between the minima will determine properties, \cite{buchenau2022sound}.
-Structural relaxation takes place due to perturbations of the landscape and this is the main cause of absorption.
-We are mainly concerned with normal temperatures (about 270 - 310 K), and then tunneling can be neglected and the classical model with the thermal activation rate of \eqref{eq:Arrhenius} describes the relaxation.

-This describes what happens in structural glasses~\cite{phillips1987two}, but also rocks \cite{carcione2020seismic}, where most minerals consist of crystalline grains, but with amorphous grain boundaries with structure similar to glasses.
-What are the common features of these materials which give them similar properties?
-The most important in our context is the presence of energy barriers with a wide energy distribution \cite{kollmannsberger2009active,carini2014identification}.
-This means that thermally activated relaxation will play an important role in sound absorption.